 \section{INTRODUCTION}

-Over the past decades, black holes are widely considered important candidate to provide a bridge between a possible quantum theory of gravity and the classical general relativity.
-One of the discoveries of black holes thermodynamics implies a fundamental relationship between gravitation, thermodynamics, and quantum theory.
-A pioneering work was done by Hawking and Bekenstein~\cite{PhysRevD.7.2333,Bekenstein1972,Hawking1975} who disclosed that temperature and entropy of a black hole on the event horizon satisfy the first law of thermodynamics.
+Over the past decades, black holes are widely considered as an important candidate to provide a bridge between a possible quantum theory of gravity and the classical general relativity.
+Black hole thermodynamics implies a fundamental relationship between gravitation, thermodynamics, and quantum theory~\cite{Hawking1975}.
+A pioneering work of black holes thermodynamics was done by Hawking and Bekenstein~\cite{PhysRevD.7.2333,Bekenstein1972,Hawking1975} who disclosed that temperature and entropy of a black hole on the event horizon satisfy the first law of thermodynamics.
 Moreover thermodynamic properties of anti-de Sitter (AdS) black holes have been of great interest since the Hawking and Page's seminal paper~\cite{Hawking1983} demonstrated the existence of a certain phase transition that can be in stable equilibrium at a fixed temperature in the phase space of Schwarzschild-AdS black hole.
 Since then the black hole phase transition and critical phenomena have been extended to a variety of more complicated backgrounds~\cite{1126-6708-1999-04-024,HENNEAUX1984415,HENNEAUX1984415,TEITELBOIM1985293}.
 If the cosmological constant was treated as the thermodynamic pressure~\cite{0264-9381-28-12-125020,kubizvnak2012p,Kastor:2009wy}, its conjugate quantity could be treated as thermodynamic volume of the AdS black hole.
 In terms of the pressure and volume, the charged AdS black hole shows small-large black hole thermodynamic phase transitions which is identified with liquid-gas phase transitions of the van der Waals(vdW) fluid~\cite {kubizvnak2012p}.

 A black hole can change its Hawking temperature by absorbing or emitting matter, this can conjecture that black holes should have a microscopic structure, even though we do not know its micromolecules.
 Ruppeiner thermodynamic geometry~\cite{ruppeiner1995riemannian,ruppeiner2014thermodynamic,ruppeiner2008thermodynamic} gives phenomenologically a potential description about the types of interaction among micromolecules both in an ordinary thermodynamic system and in a black hole system.
 In the Letter~\cite{wei2015insight}, authors introduced important concept of the number density of black hole micromolecules, and explored the possible microscopic structure of a charged AdS black hole completely from the thermodynamic viewpoint.